leancloud/docs-en/views/push-guide.md

   https://{{host}}/1.1/push
 ```

-Note that the the HTTP body (namely the serialized JSON object passed in) must be no larger than 4096 bytes.
+Note that the HTTP body (namely the serialized JSON object passed in) must be no larger than 4096 bytes.
-Namely  shall not surpass this limitation.

 The parameters available are as follows: